the-t-in-rtf/ul-image-api/docs/api-rest-docs.md

     + `source` (required) ...
 The data source (see "Source Permissions" above) to associate this image with.

 Add a single image file that is associated with the Unified Listing with the unique identifier `uid`, and with a given data source (see above).
-You must be logged in and have permission to write `s:ource` (see "Source Permissions" above).
+You must be logged in and have permission to write to `:source` (see "Source Permissions" above).

 When uploading a file, the payload must be transmitted using [multipart/form-data](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4.2) encoding.
 You are expected to provide file content in a variable named `file`.
 The file must be a JPEG, PNG, GIF or